SRON-Earth/Balsa/Documentation/BalsaManual.md

 	9   : 0
 	10  : 0

 Random forest model files consist of multiple individual trees.
-Each tree is separately marked.
+While Balsa currently only supports random forests, the internal file format and code are designed to support more general ensemble classifiers in the future.
+For this reason, a Balsa file containing a random forest will actually contain an ensemble classifier with trees.

+When an ensemble file is printed, the ENSEMBLE header will be printed once at the top.
+Each submodel in the ensemble is separately marked by a header that indicates the type of the submodel at the start (for random forests, all submodels will be of type 'TREE').
 A fragment of an example output file might look like this:

-	FOREST
+	ENSEMBLE
 	TREE 7 features.
 	N:   L:   R:   F:   V:              L:
 	0    1    2    5    0.73222         1